damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 and were profitable (or close to) before I joined.
 What I like about these types of companies is that things usually aren't in a panic, but resources are still finite and treated as such.
-Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture to "move the needle" is steeper than for companies with more room to make bad investments.
+Teams are usually small and focus has to be sharp, as the opportunity cost of any misguided venture to "move the needle" is steeper than for companies with more room to make bad investments.
 This article is aimed mostly at these kinds of companies.

-The common truth between all these scale-ups is that a core product had been developed that solved a very specific problem for some target market, and the market was large enough and the product mature enough to justify the existance of a company to staff developers that would maintain that product, so now the question is _what is next_?
+The common truth between all these scale-ups is that a core product had been developed that solved a very specific problem for some target market, and the market was large enough and the product mature enough to justify the existence of a company to staff developers that would maintain that product, so now the question is _what is next_?